Dhanushonion/MLhackathon/README.md

 The win rate varies significantly by word length, suggesting the HMM's statistical models are stronger for certain lengths.
+Keep in mind that test set WAS NOT USED to train the model , that will lead to 90%+ rise in accuracy but it is not the right approach.
+The maximum achievable accuracy through this implementation is around 35%~ because of the nature of the datasets.

 ### Why not a Deep Q-Network (DQN)?